Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: E-models of the -attractors

 \section{E-models of the $\alpha$-attractors}

-The recently proposed $\alpha$-attractors show a great consistency with the observations, which is due to the flatness of the potential in the large field regime $\phi/\sqrt{\alpha}\gg1$.
-This flatness originates from the pole in the kinetic term e.g,
+The recently proposed $\alpha$-attractors are consistent with the observations due to the flatness of the potential in the large field regime $\phi/\sqrt{\alpha}\gg1$.
+One can regard the origin of its flatness as the pole in the kinetic term e.g,

 where $\tau$ denotes a real scalar field.
-Once we use the canonically normalized field $\phi$, which is related to $\tau$ as $\tau=-{\rm exp}({\sqrt{\frac{2}{3\alpha}}\frac{\phi}{M_{\rm pl}}})$, the large field region of the potential is exponentially stretched and becomes sufficiently flat to explain the inflation.
-The $\alpha$-attractors are naturally embedded into the $\mathcal{N}=1$ supergravity exploiting the hyperbolic geometry of the Poincar\'{e} disk or half-plane~\cite{24}.
+Once we rewrite the potential by the canonically normalized field $\phi$, which is related to $\tau$ as

+the large field region of the potential is exponentially stretched and becomes asymptotically flat.
+The $\alpha$-attractors are naturally embedded into the $\mathcal{N}=1$ supergravity exploiting the hyperbolic geometry of the Poincar\'{e} disk or half-plane~\cite{Carrasco:2015uma}.
 Then only one parameter $\alpha$ is related to the curvature of the K\"{a}hler geometry $R_{K}=-\frac{2}{3\alpha}$, which is also phenomenologically arbitrary parameter.

-The $\alpha$-attractors are currently categorized into two subclasses: T-models and E-models.
-The E-models are specified by the following asymmetric potential~\cite{22,23},
+The $\alpha$-attractors can be categorized into two subclasses: T-models and E-models.
+The E-models are specified by the following asymmetric potential~\cite{Carrasco:2015pla,Carrasco:2015rva},

-which becomes asymptotically flat for $\phi\gtsim\sqrt{\alpha}M_{\rm pl}$.
-One can see that the choice $(n,\alpha)=(1,1)$ reproduces the shape of the Starobinsky potential which originally described by scalaron mode in the $R+R^2$ gravity~\cite{1}.
-In Fig.~\ref{fig:emodel}, we present the behavior of the potential for different choices of $\alpha$ in the case $n=1$.
-In the following sections, we consider the case $n=1$ for simplicity.
+which becomes asymptotically flat for $\phi\gtrsim\sqrt{\alpha}M_{\rm pl}$.
+One can see that the choice $(n,\alpha)=(1,1)$ reproduces the shape of the Starobinsky potential which originally described by scalaron mode in the $R+R^2$ gravity~\cite{Starobinsky:1980te}.
+In Fig.~\ref{fig:emodel}, we present the behavior of the potential for different choices of $\alpha$ in the case of $n=1$.
+Since the lump can be quasi-stable only in the case the potential is quadratic around the origin, we consider $n=1$ in the following section\footnote{The localized solutions also exist for $n\neq1$ called ``transients".
+They immediately decay via self-interaction after their formation~\cite{Lozanov:2016hid}. }.